BE READY BE RESPONSIBLE BE RESPECTFUL BE RESILIENT

 At Clover Hill we’d like children to:

-• develop competence to excel in a broad range of physical activities
+• Develop competence to excel in a broad range of physical activities

-• be physically active for sustained periods of time improving their own physical fitness
+• Be physically active for sustained periods of time improving their own physical fitness

-• engage in competitive sports and activities and take part in sporting festivals and celebrate their achievements
+• Engage in competitive sports and activities and take part in sporting festivals and celebrate their achievements

-• lead healthy, active lives that lead to life-long participation in sport
+• Lead healthy, active lives that lead to life-long participation in sport

-• ensure that all children have the knowledge, skills, determination and motivation to be physically and mentally healthy
+• Ensure that all children have the knowledge, skills, determination and motivation to be physically and mentally healthy

-• embed the culture and enjoyment of sport and physical activity
+• Embed the culture and enjoyment of sport and physical activity

-• develop team work skills
+• Develop team work skills

-• develop their ability and agility through practice
+• Develop their ability and agility through practice

 Implementation

-At Clover Hill we strive to ensure all children are provided with at least 2 hours of time tabled PE lessons per week.
+At Clover Hill, we strive to ensure all children are provided with at least 2 hours of timetabled PE lessons per week.
 The National Curriculum provides us with guidelines that must be followed in order for our children to become physically confident, healthy individuals.
-In order to implement the skills addressed in the National Curriculum we have developed a scheme with the help of ‘Complete PE’ that focuses on mastering a Physical activity and education.
-It aims to repeat and revisit skills year by year to allow children to build on previous learning; each basic skill is revisited in increasingly challenging situations throughout the school, building on the year group before in a layered approach to commit it to long term memory.
-As well as this it allows time for self and peer evaluation as well as competitive aspects with others and themselves.
-In addition to this, we use the Yoga At Schools programme to develop skills such as concentration, rule following, decision making, participation, leadership, turn taking and developing a calm, positive mindset.
-Also, we have in place a Cross Curricular Orienteering scheme to provide outdoor adventurous activity both in PE, with links to other curriculum areas.
+In order to implement the skills addressed in the National Curriculum, we have developed a scheme with the help of ‘Complete PE’ that focuses on mastering a physical activities.
+It aims to repeat and revisit skills year by year to allow children to build on previous learning.
+Each basic skill is revisited in increasingly challenging situations throughout the school, building on the year group before.
+This allows time for self and peer reflection.

 Our use of the personal best program, allows children to compete with themselves and strive to improve a skill over the course of unit allowing children to work at their own pace while still achieving a personal best.